Social Media as Marketing Tools for Photonics and Laser Technology

 Principles and Challenges of Social Media Ads

 The essential asset of social media like Facebook and LinkedIn is not their large number of participants, but rather the enormous amount of detailed data on their participants.
-They can use those data for offering targeted advertising.
+They can use this data for offering targeted advertising.
 For example, you can define an audience with criteria like age, profession and certain interests.
 That can enormously raise the value of an advertisement per view (impression) – provided that you are really given the tools for sufficiently precise targeting (see below).
-Therefore, a campaign with a moderate amount of impressions, which can be delivered at a moderate cost, can in principle have a substantial impact.
+Therefore, a campaign with a moderate number of impressions, which can be delivered at a moderate cost, can in principle have a substantial impact.

-The by far biggest social media (in terms of the number of active participants) are those which are not specialized to a certain audience like the photonics community – think of Facebook.
-Some small fraction of their users has an interest in a specialized subject like photonics and laser technology.
+The by far biggest social media (in terms of the number of active participants) are those which are not specialized to a certain audience, like the photonics community – think of Facebook.
+Some small fraction of their users have an interest in a specialized subject like photonics and laser technology.
 You probably want to further narrow down by requiring that in addition to photonics they have some other interest.

 For example, imagine that I would like to start a Facebook advertising campaign for attracting people to my articles on photonics marketing.
 I can easily select the interests “Photonics” and “Online advertising” for people within Europe and the United States; they do offer those keywords.
 It would now be great to select all people who have indicated both interests.
 Exactly that appears not to be possible at Facebook, however; they only offered to get those who match at least one of those interests, and that lead me to an audience of 15 million people!
 One may just hope that they would be so kind to use a limited budget by targeting only those who fit best, but can you trust that they will do that?

 I have some doubts.
 For example, recently I did a small campaign for test purposes where I selected people from anywhere in Europe combined with certain interests.
 After the campaign, I found out that the vast majority of the targeted people were located in some poor Eastern European countries like Kosovo and Mazedonia, while only a tiny minority of them were people like Germany, France and Britain.
 Obviously, that campaign failed completely.
-I can only guess that Facebook may have used a reasonable distribution of the impressions, but for some strange reason the vast majority of clicks was done in the mentioned poor countries.
+I can only guess that Facebook may have used a reasonable distribution of the impressions, but for some strange reason the vast majority of clicks were done in the mentioned poor countries.
 It is hardly credible that most of the European laser enthusiasts are sitting there …

 Although there are other social media channels like LinkedIn which may be better suited for certain professional topics, it appears to me that the general problems are the same.
 It is not easy to select exactly what you want – and presumably they are not keen to offer that, since they prefer you to accept a much larger audience and correspondingly larger budget.
 By the way, LinkedIn's company categorization scheme is relatively crude, containing nothing specific like laser technology, photonics or optics.
 (Our indicated industry is “computer software” – the best match I could find, but only fitting one of several activities of RP Photonics.)
 Generally, with such social media it is not easy to find out exactly what can be done and how it works, and often enough the rules change, so that you have to analyze your options again.